 Outside Europe, there’s a fair usage policy of 12GB/month on unlimited data plans.
 Your data usage will be blocked for the rest of the month when you reach this limit.

 For more information, please read our full review of the Go Roam offer.

 Keeping Your Phone Number

-If you’re joining Three on an all-you-can-eat data plan, it’s a straightforward process to keep your existing phone number.
+If you’re joining Three on one of their unlimited data price plans, it’s a straightforward process to keep your existing phone number.

-When your new phone or SIM card arrives from Three, fill out this form on Three’s website.
-After you submit your PAC Code, Three will schedule the transfer of your phone number (normally for the next working day).
-In the meantime, you’ll continue receiving a service from your old network.
+After your new phone or SIM card arrives from Three, fill out this form on Three’s website.
+After submitting your PAC Code through this form, Three will schedule the transfer of your phone number (normally for the next working day).
+In the meantime, you’ll continue receiving a service from your old mobile network.

-For step-by-step instructions on transferring a phone number to Three, please select your current mobile network from the drop-down menu below:
+For step-by-step instructions on transferring your phone number to Three, please select your current mobile network from the drop-down menu below:

 For more information about transferring your phone number between networks, please see our guide to using a PAC Code.

-For more information about all-you-can-eat data, please see the Three website.
+For more information about unlimited data (or all-you-can-eat data), please see the Three website.